We have two programs, depending on the age of your child.

-KiddyKeys is a modern and engaging approach to teaching music concepts and piano skills to preschool children ages 2½ to 5.
-Our methods enable and encourage children to learn about music and the piano in ways that best meet their needs, maximizing their ability to understand and enjoy what they are learning.
-Our classes are kid-tested and parent-approved, and we've got the data to prove our success!
+KiddyKeys is a modern and engaging approach to teaching piano skills and music concepts to preschool children ages 2½ to 5.
+Our methods enable and encourage children to learn about the piano and music in ways that best meet their needs, maximizing their ability to understand and enjoy what they are learning.

-Weekly improvisation on the keyboard, music theory, and composition are combined with the traditional elements of music and movement, school readiness skills, and character development (find examples in our Scope & Sequence Chart).
+Weekly improvisation on the keyboard, music theory, and composition are combined with the traditional elements of music and movement, school readiness skills, and character development.
 In KiddyKeys, children have so many learning opportunities — all in the name of fun!

 KiddyKeys & Company has been specially crafted for younger children, ages 1½ to 3, with an accompanying adult.
-A child is never too young to learn about the piano and music, and we're setting the ideal stage.
-After KiddyKeys & Company, children can move on independently to a KiddyKeys class, and then to piano lessons if desired.
-Each child in KiddyKeys & Company will be actively engaged in the music class, learning and developing skills that they'll use in school and beyond.
+A child is never too young to learn about the piano and music.
+We've set the ideal stage to make fun and learning happen for your little one.
+After KiddyKeys & Company, your child can move on independently to a KiddyKeys class, and then on to piano lessons if desired.
+Each child in KiddyKeys & Company will be actively engaged in the music class — learning and developing skills that they'll use in school and beyond.

-KiddyKeys & Company gives each child and their adult partner the opportunity to happpily sing, move, and learn beginner music concepts together in a caring learning environment.
-The wonderful, original KiddyKeys books and songs will be shared with each child while they interact and play music with their classmates.
-In addition to teaching music, KiddyKeys & Company classes focus on the development of fine and gross motor skills, positive social skills, and identification of letters, numbers, and colors.
+KiddyKeys & Company happily gives each child and their adult partner the opportunity to sing, move, and learn beginner music concepts together in a caring and educational learning environment.
+We'll begin to discover the piano together.
+The wonderful, original KiddyKeys books and songs will be shared with each child while they enjoy interacting and playing music with their classmates.
+In addition to teaching each child about music, KiddyKeys & Company classes will focus on the development of fine motor skills, positive social skills, and identification of letters, numbers, and colors.

 |KiddyKeys||KiddyKeys & Company|